kdeldycke/workflows/readme.md

 That would indeed pin the version.
 But it requires the maintainer (me) to keep track of new release and update manually the version string.
 That's a lot of work.
 And I'm lazy.
 So this should be automated.

 To automate that, the only practical way I found was to rely on dependabot.
 But dependabot cannot update arbitrary versions in `run:` YAML blocks.
-It [only supports `**/*requirements.txt` and `**/pyproject.toml`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#pip-and-pip-compile) files for Python projects.
+It [only supports `requirements.txt` and `pyproject.toml`](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#pip-and-pip-compile) files for Python projects.

-So to keep track of new versions of dependencies while keeping them stable, we've hard-coded all Python libraries and CLIs in the `*requirements.txt` files.
+So to keep track of new versions of dependencies while keeping them stable, we've hard-coded all Python libraries and CLIs in the `requirements/*.txt` files.
 All with pinned versions.

+And for the case we need to install all dependencies in one go, we have a [`requirements.txt` file at the root](https://github.com/kdeldycke/workflows/blob/main/requirements/yamllint.txt) that is referencing all files from the `requirements/` subfolder.

 ## Permissions and token